SarmadAD/SarmadAD/README.md

 </div>

 ### 👨‍💻:About Me :
-I am an aspiring web developer from Germany
+I am a Web developer and Software Expert from Germany

-- :seedling: Web development

 - 🌴: In my free time, I play cricket 🏏, read books 📚, play computergames 🎮 and i´m currently learning to play the guitar 🎸.